Parsl/parsl/docs/userguide/data.rst

 or a URL to an external file.

 The scheme defines the protocol via which the file may be accessed.
-Parsl supports the following schemes: file, ftp, http, https, or globus.
+Parsl supports the following schemes: file, ftp, http, https, and globus.
 If no scheme is specified Parsl will default to the file scheme.

 The following example shows creation of two files with different